You found our list of fun Thanksgiving team building activities.

 Food pantries tend to be the first volunteering activity folks think of around Thanksgiving, however there are many more organizations that could use support.
 For example, you and your group could cook and deliver meals for seniors, build winter shelters for stray cats, or write letters to soldiers spending the holiday overseas.
 If possible, try to connect with a local organization and make an impact in your surrounding community.

-For distributed teams, check out this list of virtual volunteer opportunities.
+For distributed teams, check out this list of group volunteer activities, and this list of virtual volunteer opportunities.

 3. Charity donation

 Charity donations are one of the more low-key Office Thanksgiving ideas.
 Because employees can pitch in and participate without having to get together at the same time, this option is a good way to spread camaraderie in a busy office.
 Simply choose a few possible organizations to donate to, and then have the staff vote.
 The group can raise funds, contribute personally, or a combination of both approaches.
 It is a good idea for the company to contribute a generous amount, either by matching donations or offering a sum.

 Choosing a locally-based organization makes the gesture even more meaningful.
 For maximum impact, share updates about the work the charity does throughout the year so that teammates feel more connected to their coworkers and the cause.